-None of the employment agreements entered into by Fiera Capital with each of Jean-Guy Desjardins, Pierre Blanchette, Sylvain Brosseau, David Pennycook and Alain St-Hilaire contain termination rights or any provision for payments upon a change of control.
+None of the employment agreements entered into by Fiera Capital with each of Jean-Guy Desjardins, Pierre Blanchette, Alain St-Hilaire, David Pennycook and Sylvain Brosseau contain termination rights or any provision for payments upon a change of control.

-2007 Stock Option Plan Acceleration on Change of Control
+Stock Option Plan Acceleration on Change of Control

-The 2007 Stock Option Plan provides that in the event of a change of control, all outstanding Options under this plan shall become immediately exercisable.
+The Stock Option Plan, the RSU Plan and the PSU Plan each provide that in the event of a change of control, all outstanding Options held by the NEOs (and all other participants) shall become immediately exercisable.
+Please see "Statement of Executive Compensation - Compensation Discussion and Analysis".